chaoticmadyeti/casino-games/README.md

 # Casino Games

 A fun collection of a variety of casino games, all coded in Python.
+Made for Horizons Hackclub 2026.

 To play, simply run any file in the terminal.
-Money is stored in the "money.txt" file, so make sure that file is in the same folder as the game you want to play.
+Money is stored in the "money.txt" file, so make sure that file is in the same folder as the game you want to play, so the code can access it.

+Some sections of the code may have been inspired by responses from LLMs, but all code is ultimately written and debugged by me.

-Please note that this is a only a fun project used for entertainment purposes only.
+Please note that this is a only a fun project made for entertainment purposes only.
 Please gamble responsibly in real life.

 ## Changelog
 - **2026-05-16**: Added money that carries over games.